overhangio/tutor/docs/tutorials/arm64.rst

 Running Tutor on ARM-based systems
 ==================================

-Tutor can be used on ARM64 systems, although support for that platform is currently experimental.
+Tutor can be used on ARM64 systems, although no official ARM64 docker images are available.
+If you want to get started quickly, there is `an unofficial  community-maintained ARM64 plugin <https://github.com/open-craft/tutor-contrib-arm64>`_ which will set the required settings for you and which includes unofficial docker images.
+If you prefer not to use an unofficial plugin, you can follow this tutorial.

-There are generally two ways to run Tutor on an ARM system - using qemu to run x86_64 images using emulation or running native ARM images.
-Since emulation can be quite slow, this Tutorial will focus on using native images where possible.
+.. note:: There are generally two ways to run Tutor on an ARM system - using emulation (via qemu or Rosetta 2) to run x86_64 images or running native ARM images.
+Since emulation can be noticeably slower (typically 20-100% slower depending on the emulation method), this tutorial aims to use native images where possible.

-There are currently no official ARM64 images provided for Tutor, but Tutor makes it easy to build them yourself.

 Building the images
 -------------------

+Although there are no official ARM64 images, Tutor makes it easy to build the images yourself.

 Start by :ref:`installing <install>` Tutor and its dependencies (e.g. Docker) onto your system.